inquire-benchmark/INQUIRE/README.md

 pip install -r requirements.txt
 ```

 Our evaluations use pre-computed CLIP embeddings over iNat24.
-If you'd like to replicate our evaluations or just work with these embeddings, please downlaod them [here](data/README.md).
+If you'd like to replicate our evaluations or just work with these embeddings, please download them [here](data/README.md).

 ## INQUIRE-Fullrank Evaluation